You can use the links below to jump to a specific section on this page.

 - RMI internships count as elective credit within the major.

-- RMI internships are overseen by Dr. Cassandra Cole and individual faculty advisors.
+- RMI internships are approved and overseen by Dr. Cassandra Cole and individual faculty advisors.
+Students interested in registering for the RMI 4941 Internship course should contact Dr. Cole.

 - Students must be formally admitted to the Dedman School of Hospitality